 However, in the synoptic Gospels, Jesus never refers to himself as "the son of God," though others do so.
 Only in John do we see Jesus using this phrase.
-However, John specifically tells us in John 20:31 that his purpose for writing is to testify that Jesus was the Christ and the son of God so we shouldn't be surprised.
-If we think of the synoptic Gospels primarily as the Christ's public teaching and John's Gospel as the private teaching shared only with the apostles, this makes sense some sense.
+However, John specifically tells us in John 20:31 that his purpose for writing is to testify that Jesus was the Anointed and the son of God so we shouldn't be surprised.
+If we think of the synoptic Gospels primarily as Jesus's public teaching and John's Gospel as the private teaching shared only with the apostles, this makes some sense.

 Old Testament Use